rwtnb/Drumsthesia/README.md

 ## Acknowledgements

 Drumsthesia was born from the rockin' inspiration (and source code) of [Neothesia](https://github.com/PolyMeilex/Neothesia), a synthesia-like software for piano players.
 We've also got to give a shoutout to the [Arachno SoundFont](https://www.arachnosoft.com/main/soundfont.php) project for providing the default soundfont used in Drumsthesia.
 Keep on rockin', friends!

-Also ChatGPT, for writing this awesome README file and the metronome feature for Drumsthesia.